PedanticAvenger/CircuitPython-GroveI2CRelay/readme.md

 > **Note:** I am CircuitPython novice so this module will be functional for my purposes but may have issues and I'm more than willing to accept PRs and/or hand this over to more capable hands if ongoing support for it is deemed appropriate.

-In the repository, you'll find two files:
+In the repository, you'll find three files:

 +	`grove_i2c_relay.py` - A CircuitPython module that exposes several functions you can use in your own applications to control the relay board.
 The module is covered in the next section.
 +	`4relaytesttest.py` - This is a sample CircuitPython application to exercise the 4 channel module and validate that everything works.